HENNIE NIEMANN SNR

-Later on, German expressionism also became one of my favourite art movements like Max Pechstein and Otto Mueller, and his paintings often reflect a combination of Flemish - and German Expressionism.
+Later on, German expressionism also became one of his favourite art movements including the likes of Max Pechstein and Otto Mueller.
+His paintings often reflect a combination of Flemish and German Expressionism.

-Father Claerhout also made a huge impact on him, and expressionism became a style that he became associated with.
+Father Claerhout also made a huge impact on him, and he became associated with Expressionism.
 During Hennie’s time as a teacher at Tweespruit agricultural school, he became very good friends with Father Claerhout.
-His generous attitude towards others and his humble demeanor made a great impression on Hennie, and it guides his life to this day.
+His generous attitude towards others and his humble demeanour made a great impression on Hennie, and it guides his life to this day.

 Hennie’s magic comes from his ability to paint in so many different styles and genres.

 He has established a vast following of local collectors, but his work is part of some very substantial private local and international collections.

 He is well known for his more traditional works comprising Harvesters and Fynbos Pickers (our district is the only location on earth where fynbos can be found, making it even more meaningful as subject matter).
 His other genres are Abstracts, Ballet, Bistre, Clowns, Dreams, Faces Amongst Flowers, Fishermen, Fisherman’s Houses,